- Moderator: Will Pritchett, Partner, KPMG

 Criminals targeted a third-party legacy system to gain access to New Zealand’s reserve bank.
 Sensitive customer data may have been stollen.

-Northdoor plc’s RiskXchange solution has been nominated for Best Security Solution of the Year in the 2021 European IT & Software Excellence Awards.
+Northdoor plc’s RiskXchange solution won Security Solution of the Year in the 2021 European IT & Software Excellence Awards.
 RiskXchange was deployed on behalf of the Salvation Army to better manage and help combat third-party cyber security risk.

 European IT & Software Excellence Awards